Important Course Changes

-- Not all courses listed above are offered during the current semester.
+- Not all courses listed above are offered during every semester.
 Also, some special topic courses not listed (e.g. 630) will satisfy requirements in particular categories.
 See the current class schedule and the department’s course descriptions on the bulletin board.
 If you are unsure, please consult an advisor.

 - Double-counting GE courses: English courses that fulfill GE requirements (e.g. 602) may be counted both for credit in the major/minor and in GE.
 The department follows the university policy that allows double-counting up to 12 units.

 - Pre-Credential candidates (prospective teachers of secondary English) should see a credential adviser or consult the list of courses for the Single Subject Program in English before choosing electives in the major.